 I just found another site that has a TON of einkorn recipes too!
 Everydaydishes.com

-Here is a recipe I made yesterday.
+Here is a recipe I made up myself.
 I couldn’t find a good einkorn muffin recipe that sounded good, so I created my first recipe!
 It turned out very good.

 Einkorn Chocolate Muffins